Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/salmoncount/README.md

 docker build -t <image_repo_host>/salmoncounter:latest-jetson-jetpack4 .
 ```

+!!
+This is for building on the Jetson Nano using Jetpack 4.
+If you're using a Jetson Orin Nano, add the flag `-f Dockerfile-jetpack6` to build for the Jetson Orin Nano on Jetpack 6.

 `<image_repo_host>` here refers to the image repository host that you may
 upload this built docker image to if you so choose.
 [See the updating docker
 image section](#uploading-the-docker-image) for more info.